What Effect Did Abraham Lincoln Have On The Civil War

 Recent scholarship on Abraham Lincoln and the Civil War has focused on several key areas, including the role of race and slavery, the experiences of ordinary soldiers and civilians, and the long-term consequences of the war for American society.
 Historians have increasingly emphasized the centrality of slavery in understanding the causes and course of the conflict, highlighting the agency of enslaved people in their own liberation.

 One notable trend is the growing interest in Lincoln's evolving views on race and equality.
 While Lincoln is often celebrated as the Great Emancipator, historians have also acknowledged his limitations and prejudices.
-He initially supported colonization, the idea of sending freed slaves to Africa or other locations outside the United States, but he later embraced the concept of full citizenship for African Americans.
+In practice, he initially supported colonization, the idea of sending freed slaves to Africa or other locations outside the United States, but he later embraced the concept of full citizenship for African Americans.
 Understanding the complexities of Lincoln's views on race is crucial for a nuanced appreciation of his legacy.

 Another area of focus is the impact of the Civil War on American political culture.
 The war led to a significant expansion of federal power, as the national government took on unprecedented responsibilities in areas such as economic regulation, infrastructure development, and social welfare.
 The Civil War also transformed the relationship between the citizen and the state, as Americans were called upon to make extraordinary sacrifices in defense of the Union.